clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 How do you disable connectivity for an individual circuit?

-(X) In the private peering properties, delete the Global Reach name - ExpressRoute Circuit entry.{{Correct.
+(x) In the private peering properties, delete the Global Reach name - ExpressRoute Circuit entry.{{Correct.
 Deleting the Global Reach name - ExpressRoute Circuit entry will disable connectivity for the individual circuit.}}

 ( ) You cannot change the configuration of a single circuit.{{Incorrect.
 You can modify the peering properties of an individual circuit.}}